patinthehat/new-php-project/README.md

   - `-U`|`--phpunit` - generate a PHPUnit configuration file. *Implies `--tests`.*
   - `-C`|`--coverage` - generate code coverage report, requires `--phpunit`.
   - `-X`|`--exec` - add a hashbang line to the `project.php`, and `chmod +x project.php`.
 Use this option to enable the `project.php` to be executable from the command line.
+  - `-W`|`--web` - generate a website project, with standard files such as an index, project javascript and stylesheet files, and standard paths such as `css/`.
   - `--gi`|`--gitignore` - generate an empty .gitignore file.
   - `--gitignore=<a,b,...>` - generate a .gitignore file using the gitignore.io api service.
   - `--license=<license-name>` - generate a license file for the specified license using the provided license templates.